Brisppy/wireguard-pia-portforward/README.md

 Allows the use of a 'gateway' VM for routing traffic through a Wireguard tunnel, while portforwarding to a specific host.

+### WHY?
+The benefit of using a VM for this purpose is that it allows you to seamlessly route data over the VPN tunnel from inside of you own network, requiring ZERO configuraiton on end devices.
+You can even assign a VLAN to a wireless ntwork and route wifi devices through the tunnel.
+Another option is of course to connect other VMs or computers to the VPN network.

 ## Requirements
 * The Wireguard kernel module must already be installed on the host.
 * An active [PIA](https://www.privateinternetaccess.com) subscription.